Alexandra (Vic.)

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Alexandra had a median taxpayer income of $42,520 and an average income of $54,915 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is below the national average.
+The suburb of Alexandra had a median taxpayer income of $42,520 and an average income of $54,915 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This was below the national average for that year.
 The Rest of Vic., however, had a median income of $50,954 and an average income of $62,728 during the same period.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Alexandra would be approximately $46,028 (median) and $59,445 (average) as of September 2025.
-Census data indicates that household, family and personal incomes in Alexandra all fall between the 6th and 15th percentiles nationally.
-The earnings profile shows that the $400 - 799 income bracket dominates with 30.4% of residents (862 people), unlike regional levels where the $1,500 - 2,999 category is predominant at 30.3%.
-While housing costs are modest with 87.5% of income retained, the total disposable income ranks at just the 10th percentile nationally.
+Based on Wage Price Index growth of 8.25% since financial year 2023, estimates for Alexandra as of September 2025 would be approximately $46,028 (median) and $59,445 (average).
+Census data indicates that household, family, and personal incomes in Alexandra all fall between the 6th and 15th percentiles nationally.
+The earnings profile shows that the majority of residents, 30.4% or 864 people, earn within the $400 - 799 bracket, which differs from regional levels where the $1,500 - 2,999 category is most prevalent at 30.3%.
+Despite having modest housing costs that allow for 87.5% of income to be retained, Alexandra's total disposable income ranks at just the 10th percentile nationally.

 Frequently Asked Questions - Income